Sam Corcos

 DOGE employment strong

-DOGE operative appointed Treasury CIO; directing IRS IT reorganization; administering HackerRank coding tests; trusts only 100-200 of 8500 IRS IT staff
+Joined the federal government through DOGE and was appointed Treasury CIO; directed the IRS IT reorganization, administered HackerRank coding tests, and said he trusted only 100-200 of the 8,500 IRS IT staff

 Scott Kupor corporate strong